folini/Page-Auditor/README.md

 ## License
 This code snippet is released under [__BSD-3-Clause__](./LICENSE.md) license.
+Run `npm run test-coverage` to check also for tests coverage.

 ## Testing the Extension
 This is how to test the Extension or any variation opf it on your Google Chrome: